gpxl/simple-weather/README.md

     $ bundle install

+In the root of the repository, add a .env file with your WUnderground API token

+    $ WU_API_TOKEN=YOUR_API_KEY

-Then serve it on a local server on http://localhost:7998/Font-Awesome/:
+Then serve it on a local server on http://localhost:3000:

     $ rails server